The-Strategy-Unit/nhp-api-v2/README.md

 # NHP Model Runner

-A serverless Azure Function App for running and monitoring National Health Planning (NHP) simulation models in Azure Container Instances.
+A serverless Azure Function App for running and monitoring New Hospital Programme (NHP) models in Azure Container Instances.

 ## Overview